lightscalar/bioreader/README.md

 By default, the script will extract the data into CSV files stored on the SD card in a root-level folder called `/ARXIV`.
-To specify an alternate location, you may specify a file destination:
+To specify an alternate location, you may specify a file destination on your computer:

 ```unix
 python bioreader.py /path/to/sd/card --extract --destination /path/to/csv/files